 Performance management is a strategy, not a tactic.
 You can more insight to performance management as a strategy in Jim Gitney’s book: “Strategy Realized – The Business Hierarchy of Needs®”.
 You can find ways to purchase it and get invaluable tools for helping with the creation of a performance management strategy here.

 Subscribe below to Group50’s blog to stay on top of the latest trending topics:

-About the author: Jim Gitney, CEO Group50®.
-Mr. Gitney has spent his 30+ year career leading organizations in large and small companies such as GE, Black & Decker, Sunbeam, Rain Bird and others.
+About the author: Jim Gitney is the CEO Group50® and has spent the last 45 years leading organizations in large and small companies such as GE, Black & Decker, Sunbeam, Rain Bird and over 200 other companies in his consulting practice.
 As a result, he has seen many different approaches to performance management and developing high performance cultures.
-He has worked with healthy or troubled companies with a focus on performance management and the implementation of high performance cultures.
-Group50® has developed a unique and systematic approach to performance management that takes a company through a process of identifying its core strategic and cultural objectives, cascades them throughout the organization and utilizes a new tool called Cascade that significantly increases employee engagement around a company’s strategic imperatives.
-For a free assessment and a discussion of how a company can create a high performance culture, you can contact Jim at (909) 949-9083 or via email at firstname.lastname@example.org.
+He works with healthy or troubled companies with a focus on performance management, the achievement of their Most Important Goal and implementing strategy.
+Group50® has developed a unique and systematic approach to performance management that takes a company through a process of identifying its core strategic and cultural objectives, cascades them throughout the organization and utilizes cloud-based tools to significantly increases employee engagement around a company’s strategic imperatives.